WildernessLabs/Meadow.Foundation/README.md

 <img src="Design/banner.jpg" style="margin-bottom:10px" />

+# Meadow.Foundation

+The Meadow.Foundation peripherals library is an open source repository of drivers and libraries that streamline and simplifiy adding hardware to your .NET Meadow IoT application.

-Meadow.Foundation greatly simplifies the task of building connected things with Meadow, by providing a unified driver and library framework that includes drivers and abstractions for common peripherals such as sensors, displays, motors, and more.
+Meadow.Foundation makes the task of building connected things easy with Meadow by providing a unified driver and library framework that includes drivers and abstractions for common peripherals such as: sensors, displays, motors, cameras and more.
 Additionally, it includes utility functions and helpers for common tasks when building connected things.

+## Repositories

+Meadow.Foundation is currently split into three (3) GitHub repos:
+1. [Meadow.Foundation](https://github.com/WildernessLabs/Meadow.Foundation/) which contains the majority of the peripheral and library source code
+2. [Meadow.Foundation.Featherwings](https://github.com/WildernessLabs/Meadow.Foundation.Featherwings/) contains drivers for hardware that conforms to the [Adafruit Featherwing](https://learn.adafruit.com/adafruit-feather/) form factor
+3. [Meadow.Foundaion.Grove](https://github.com/WildernessLabs/Meadow.Foundation.Grove/) contains drivers for [Seeed Studio Grove](https://www.seeedstudio.com/grove.html) modular hardware peripherals

 ## Repository Status